Becky Hill: 2017–2019: Get to Know

-In August 2017 she signed a worldwide record deal with Polydor Records and expected to release her debut album in 2019.
-A single, "Sunrise in the East", released in 2018, was treated as the lead cut from her supposedly rejuvenated debut project.
+In August 2017, she signed a record deal with Polydor Records, and announced plans for a debut album expected to release in 2018.
+Her first single with Polydor, titled "Sunrise in the East", was released in 2018,.
 Not long after, she appeared on songs including "Back & Forth", alongside MK and Jonas Blue.
 This continued in the following year with "I Could Get Used to This", with Weiss, and finally "Wish You Well", with Sigala, which became her first top 10 hit in the UK Charts since "Gecko (Overdrive)".
 She was one of seven co-writers of the Europa song "All Day and Night", which was her composer credit to make it to the top 10 in the UK Charts.
 On 6 July 2019, Hill performed at Pride in London on the Trafalgar Square stage.
 A "mini-album", Get to Know, with four new tracks, was released in September 2019.
 The four tracks were from an intended EP, Fickle Emotions, that had not been released.

 On 6 December 2019, Hill released a cover of the Yazoo song "Only You", dedicated to her grandfather, who had introduced her to The Flying Pickets' cover version of the song when she was young.